backstage/backstage/docs/plugins/signals.md

 Additionally, plugins can subscribe only to a specific topic of the messages which allows plugins to only listen to messages they are interested in.

-Publishing messages to events channel can only be done from the backend plugins.
+Publishing messages to signal channel can only be done from the backend plugins.

 ## Configuration

-To enable events support, configuration value `backend.signals` must be set to `true`:
+To enable signals support, configuration value `backend.signals` must be set to `true`:

 ```yaml
 backend: